 - Manage and evaluate risk

-- Provide useful information across the organization
+- Provide useful information across the organisation

-- Reduce organizational costs
+- Reduce organisational costs

-Elcom’s Intranet Evaluation Guide has been designed to help you choose the right intranet by outlining the six key elements of making an intranet decision, ensuring you find an intranet that meets your organization’s needs.
+Elcom’s Intranet Evaluation Guide has been designed to help you choose the right intranet by outlining the six key elements of making an intranet decision, ensuring you find an intranet that meets your organisation’s needs.
 We’ll provide a useful checklist, questions to consider and tips and tricks that will make your intranet evaluation and decision process as simple as possible.

-The Guide follows six key elements:
+The guide follows six key elements:

 - Foundations & Strategy